Your brain really CAN improve your sex life.

-Women are natural multi-taskers, which is helpful in daily life but can distract us in bed, when we should be focusing only on our pleasure and our partner.
+Women are natural multi-taskers, which is helpful in daily life, but can distract us in bed when we should be focusing only on our pleasure and our partner.
 In addition to life's responsibilities, we bring emotional troubles into the bedroom, which can take away from our enjoyment — sexual and otherwise.

-Fortunately, there are ways you can re-train your brain to embrace the positive and pleasurable during sex and leave the stress and insecurity out.
+Any of these distractions can ruin what should be a good time.
+Fortunately, there are ways you can re-train your brain to embrace the positive and pleasurable during sex, and leave the stress and insecurity out.
 Here's how to start.

 1. Get out of the house.

 You can't go on vacation all the time, but you can spend $50 on a cheap motel.
 The change of scenery can distract you from your everyday worries.